TannerGilbert/LoRa-Introduction/TTN_Introduction/README.md

 > Don't forget to replace, \<AppID>, \<AppKey> with the right values for your application.
 You can find them in the Overview tab of your application.

-If you only want to get a specific field you can write the name of the field after the topic.
+If you only want to get a specific field, you can write the field's name after the topic.

 ```bash
 mosquitto_sub -h thethings.example.com -t '+/devices/+/up/led' -u '<AppID>' -P '<AppKey>' -d